The Biewer Yorkshire a la' Pom Pon is a tri-colored Yorkshire Terrier

 These dogs were the foundation of what is known as the Biewer Yorkshire A la Pom-Pon

 The tri color yorkies at first were registered in VDH/KFT, but They designated them as being of “wrong color, not for breeding " KFT would register the tri-colors as long as they came from VDH/KFT registered Yorkies but if they were tri-colored the papers were marked as "Not For Breeding" So any of the offspring could not be registered.
 It is said Mr. Biewer then began his search for a registry that would accept his Tri color Yorkies.
 The ACH (Allgemeiner Club der Hundefreunde Deutschland ) was the only club to accept them as a Biewer Yorkshire Terrier .
+AT fist they called them the German Yorkshire Terrier but then changed it.
 In 1986 The dogs were officially registered as Biewer Yorkshire a la Pom Pon.

 On 05/23/2003 Dagmar Pryzstaw and Daniela Braun opened the 1.
 Deutsche Biewer Club, But after some time Dagmar Pryzstaw left the 1.Deutsche Biewer club because of conflicts with Daniela Braun.
 In September of 2004 Dagmar opened 2 new Biewer Clubs, the1.Deutscher Biewer Club and the International Biewer Club ( IBC )